Trungnef/Handwritten-Digit-Generation/README.md

 1. Push all project files to your GitHub repository.
 2. Connect the repository to [Streamlit Community Cloud](https://streamlit.io/cloud).
-3. Deploy the app and get a public URL (e.g. `https://your-app-name.streamlit.app`).
+3. Deploy the app and get a public URL (you can use here `https://handwritten-digit-generation-bmub8latznjrfgjofi9gaw.streamlit.app/`).

 ---